-Last Updated on May 12, 2025 by Ewen Finser
+Last Updated on September 26, 2025 by Ewen Finser

+If you’re thinking about selling your business, you already know it’s one of those things in life you have to get right.
 Now, I won’t go into the details of everything you need to pull together to start the sales process.
 There’s a useful guide here that contains a lot of what you need to know.

 6 Flippa Alternatives